The Ramparts of Ice: Reception

 Before its serialization, The Ramparts of Ice received a special prize at the "Shueisha Shōjo Manga Grand Prix Powered by Line Manga Indies 2018 Summer".
 It ranked nineteenth in the web category at the seventh Next Manga Awards in 2021.
-It ranked first in the Comic Seymour Annual Ranking's josei manga category in 2022.
+It ranked first in the Comic CMoa Annual Ranking's josei manga category in 2022.
 It ranked second in AnimeJapan's sixth "Most Wanted Anime Adaptation" poll in 2023.
 It was nominated for the 69th Shogakukan Manga Award in 2023.
 (Note: Unlike previous years, the nominees are not divided into categories in the 2023 award.)
 It ranked fifteenth, along with The JoJoLands, on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2024 for male readers.
 It was ranked sixth in the Nationwide Bookstore Employees Recommended Comics of 2024 list.
+The series won the 2024 Vertical Manga Award in the completed comic category.